 Library and Archives Canada (LAC) provides you with several research resources which make access to its collection easier.

-If you cannot find the references to the records you are looking for on our website, ask us a question, or go to Hiring a freelance researcher.
+If you cannot find the references to the records you are looking for on our website, you can ask us a question.

 Video: How to Begin your Search Online